Miami Carnival 2021

 Stay

 As stated, I stayed at the Freehand Miami.
-It was cute and located in Miami Beach in the Mid Beach area.
-Freehand is a hostel and it has numerous USA locations.
+It’s a gorgeous place located in Miami Beach in the Mid Beach area.
+Freehand is a hostel and the company has numerous USA locations.
 Visitors have the option to stay in shared dormitory styled rooms or in private rooms like what I did.
 I would highly recommend staying in the dorms if you’re doing a group trip.
 Hostels are a lot more cost efficient.

-Freehand Miami has a restaurant called 27, pool, is close to the beach and is honestly just like a classic hotel.
+Freehand Miami has a restaurant called 27, a pool, is close to the beach and is honestly just like a classic hotel.
+My only complaint was that an alarm went off in the middle of the night, there was a brief issue with the water pressure and the nearby construction was noisy.
+Otherwise it was a great stay and I actually would return.

 J’ouvert